martinjhnhadley/EMLO-Visualisations/2016 Case Studies/Cultures-of-Knowledge/README.md

-# Early Modern Letters Online

-This case

-Visualisations of a subset of data included in the Early Modern Letters Online (EMLO) project funded by Cultures of Knowledge Project at Oxford University - http://emlo.bodleian.ox.ac.uk/

-This repository provides a version control system for a proof of concept Shiny App for exploring a subset of data that is excluded via the .gitignore file.
-For questions about the visualisation contact martin.hadley(at)it.ox.ac.uk, in the case of questions about EMLO please contact emlo(at)bodleian.ox.ac.uk
+# Cultures of Knowledge

+This case study considers a subset of the [Culture's of Knowlege](http://www.culturesofknowledge.org/) data, specifically 1695 individuals from the [Early Modern Letters Online](emlo.bodleian.ox.ac.uk) repository.